chimericdream/worldofpannotia.com/src/equipment/cursed-items/index.md

 | 67–100 | Subversive
 {: #psionic-curses-table .table .table-bordered .table-hover .table-striped data-caption="Table: Psionic Curses" }

-**Backfire:** The imbedded psionic effect of the cursed item targets the user instead of its intended target.
+**Backfire:** The embedded psionic effect of the cursed item targets the user instead of its intended target.

 **Exhausting:** A cursed item of this sort resembles a normal psionic item with a power that can be freely activated, but it instead drains the user of power points whenever he activates its power.